Denmark looks to seize chance against Russia at Euro 2020 - WHIZ News

 “The support we got the other day was the craziest thing I’ve ever experienced,” Kjaer said.
 “It was a special night, and I had never experienced Parken like that.
 I also hope we’re going to have the same kind of support tomorrow.”

-Russia, meanwhile, is unhappy that many of its fans may not be able to attend the game because they have to self-isolate when arriving in Denmark.
+Russia, meanwhile, is unhappy that most of its fans will not be able to attend the game because pandemic restrictions require them to self-isolate when arriving in Denmark.
 The Russian embassy in Copenhagen accused the Danes of “double standards and Russophobia” after plenty of Finnish and Belgian fans attended the first two games.

+“Of course it’s a shame that our supporters won’t be able to be at the stadium.
+In some ways it isn’t fair,” Russia coach Stanislav Cherchesov said.
+“But on the other hand the situation around the globe isn’t very straightforward.”

 On the field, Denmark knows it has to take better advantage of its chances this time.
 The Danes outshot Finland 23-1 in their first game and had 22 total attempts against Belgium, but have only scored one goal.